LufeiYue1/LufeiYue1/README.md

 🔸 Open-source GIS projects & policy-driven geospatial analysis

 🔸 Enhancing my skills in machine learning for spatial data and geospatial visualization

+## 🌱 Certification

+🔹 Alteryx Designer Core, Alteryx (Jun 2025)

+🔹 Accredited Researcher, Office for National Statistics, UK (May 2025)

+🔹 Certificate in Databases and SQL for Data Science, IBM (Coursera, May 2025)

+🔹 Certificate in Python for Data Science and AI, IBM (Coursera, Feb 2025)

 ## 📫 Let’s Connect!